ellysh/video-game-bots/ClickerBots/protection.md

 There is a `LLKHF_INJECTED` flag checking algorithm in the `_KeyHandler` function.
 These are steps of the algorithm:

 1. Check a value of the `nCode` parameter.
-If the value less than zero the captured keyboard event should be passed to the nex hook in chain without a processing.
+If the value less than zero the captured keyboard event should be passed to the next hook in chain without a processing.
 Both `wParam` and `lParam` parameters does not contain actual information about the keyboard event in this case.
 2. Create a `KBDLLHOOKSTRUCT` structure from the `lParam` input parameter by the `DllStructCreate` function.
 3. Get `flags` field from the `KBDLLHOOKSTRUCT` structure by `DllStructGetData` function.
 Compare values of the field and `LLKHF_INJECTED` flag.
 The keyboard event have been emulated if the values match.
 Thus, the keyboard event have been emulated by a clicker bot.